MagGeo/MagGeo/README.md

 3. Follow the instructions in https://viresclient.readthedocs.io/en/latest/access_token.html to get your token.
 4. Copy and Paste your token in section **1.3 Adding your VirES web client Token** once you are running MagGeo.

-### 3. Running MagGeo
+### 3. Run MagGeo

-MagGeo v1.0 is a set of Jupyter Notebooks, you will find four notebooks (.ipynp).
+MagGeo is a set of Jupyter Notebooks, you will find four notebooks (.ipynp).

 * [Main Notebook](https://github.com/MagGeo/MagGeo-Annotation-Program/blob/master/MagGeo%20-%20Home.ipynb) : An initial and descriptive notebook where you can get detail information about MagGeo, the sample data used, background concepts and software requirements.
 * [Sequential Mode](https://github.com/MagGeo/MagGeo-Annotation-Program/blob/master/MagGeo%20-%20Sequential%20Mode.ipynb): Annotation Notebook applying a sequential mode.
 Using  a traditional loop to going through the GPS track rows and process every row computing the magnetic components.
 Particularly useful for small datasets.